Shopify/kubeaudit/README.md

 By default kubeaudit will output results in a human-readable way.
 If the output is intended to be further processed, it can be set to output JSON using the `--format json` flag.
 To output results as logs (the previous default) use `--format logrus`.
 Some output formats include colors to make results easier to read in a terminal.
 To disable colors (for example, if you are sending output to a text file), you can use the `--no-color` flag.

+You can generate a kubeaudit report in [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.0/sarif-v2.0.html) and write it to a file by using the `-s/--sarif` flag.

 If there are results of severity level `error`, kubeaudit will exit with exit code 2.
 This can be changed using the `--exitcode/-e` flag.

 For all the ways kubeaudit can be customized, see [Global Flags](#global-flags).